 A short access trail leads to the top of Ridgeback and amazing views, stretching for miles in every direction.
 The full length of the preserve is visible, all the way to the satellite tower on the western side and beyond.

-The Sonoran Desert Preserve is actually made up of two neighboring sets of hills, with no current connecting trails between them.
+The Sonoran Desert Preserve is actually made up of two neighboring sets of hills.
 The northern portion flanks Sonoran Desert Drive.
 While the southern portion is accessed through the Fireside Development.